-For Arm GICv2 mode, native interrupt is sent as FIQ and foreign interrupt is sent as IRQ.
-For Arm GICv3 mode, foreign interrupt is sent as FIQ which could be handled by either secure world (aarch32 Monitor mode or aarch64 EL3) or normal world.
-Arm GICv3 mode can be enabled by setting CFG_ARM_GICV3=y.
-For clarity, this document mainly chooses the GICv2 convention and refers the IRQ as optee_os foreign interrupts, and FIQ as optee_os native interrupts.
-Native interrupts must be securely routed to optee_os.
+For Arm GICv2 mode, a native interrupt is signalled with a FIQ and a foreign interrupt is signalled with an IRQ.
+For Arm GICv3 mode, a foreign interrupts is signalled as a FIQ which could be handled by either secure world (aarch32 Monitor mode or aarch64 EL3) or normal world.

+Arm GICv3 mode can be enabled by setting CFG\ARM\GICV3=y.
+Native interrupts must be securely routed to OP-TEE OS.
 Foreign interrupts, when trapped during secure world execution might need to be efficiently routed to the normal world.